ski-freak/site/content/notes/Posts/Other/Cheapskate MTGO Format.md

 Notes:
 - 'Regular' set means it was printed into standard/modern at some point and is not just a reprint or commander set or something.
 Those sets tend to have a very small number of unique cards on mtgo, so including them in the set calculation screws with the numbers a lot (they represent a tiny fraction of the total legal cards).
-- With these numbers, any given card <=2 cent card has a 42% chance to be legal in a given season, and 17% chance to be legal 2 seasons in a row.
+- With these numbers, any given card <=2 cent card has a 42-65% (upper number is an estimate) chance to be legal in a given season, and 17-42% chance to be legal 2 seasons in a row.
 These numbers can be adjusted / we can try different ones for a few seasons to see what works.
 This was selected to
 - There are roughly 22,500 <=2 cent cards on Goatbots, 27,000 cards on mtgo, and 14,500 legal in PD.
 There are 10,158 cards legal in Cheapskate currently.
 - The objective of the set based rotation and these particular numbers is to have a volatile rotation where sets being legal or illegal textures the format, while leaving some cards out of selected sets ensures that the same set being legal in multiple seasons does not feel like an exact repeat.
 The 60% number could go down or 70% could go up a little bit, and this idea would likely be retained or strengthened at the cost of a smaller card pool.